siserin/blind9/doc/dev/style.md

 #### Variable Scopes

-Always use minimal scope for the variables.
-Function scope is discouraged and the usage of then minimal scope for variable i instead:
+Always use minimal scopes for the variables, e.g. use block scope instead of local scope whenever possible.

 Bad:
     	void